Reading: Read for 20 minutes! Students should stop and jot (write down important details on their sticky notes). They may also use RAZ kids or iready.

 any unfinished classwork- This will only come home if most students completed the assignment during the day.
 This will ensure that they do not fall behind in the classroom.
 This is expected to be completed independently, unless noted on the assignment.

 Reading Log- Your child is expected to read independently 20 minutes per night (at least 5x per week).
 Please help them to complete their reading log nightly.
+Each week, we will have a reading response sentence starter.
+Please refer to your child's planner in order to help them complete their assignment.
+Most likely, whatever the reading response is for home, we are learning that at school!

 Weekly Vocabulary List- Your child will be given a vocabulary test every Friday.
 They are expected to study their words weekly to prepare for their test.
 We will work on vocabulary concepts in class.